Using your US phone in Japan

 Can I use my U.S. cell phone in Japan?

 Most likely, but it depends on your cell phone model.
-If you have an iPhone, it’s likely you’ll have no issue, as it’s built for international use.
 Most current smartphones are also built for use in different countries.

 If you have an older phone, you may not have the capability to use it overseas.
 In some instances, you may need to make modifications—such as inserting a SIM card that will work in Japan—to get it to work.
 To find out if you can use your older phone model in Japan, do a Google search on the make, model and year of your phone to find out what its capabilities are.
 This is information that may be available on the manufacturer’s website.